Job Title: Clinical Scientist or Occupational or Physiotherapist – Band 6

 It is an exciting period of growth for the company as a new service called Portsmouth Wheelchair Service will be established from 1st April 2020 to provide NHS wheelchair services including clinical assessments, specialist seating, delivery, repairs and maintenance.

 Please note: As an Independent Provider (IP) AJM Healthcare have access to the NHS Pension Scheme (NHSPS) for all of our eligible staff working on NHS clinical contracts and any non-clinical staff who may be covered by a Direction Order.

-We are pleased to announce an opportunity has arisen for a Band 6 Clinical Scientist or Occupational or Physiotherapist to join our Integrated Wheelchair Service (assessment, engineering and approved repairer staff all working in one service).
-You would be working from our service centre based in Milton Keynes and conduct assessments in clinic, people’s homes, day centres or schools within the area.
+We are pleased to announce an opportunity has arisen for a Band 6 Clinical Scientist or Occupational or Physiotherapist to join our brand new Integrated Wheelchair Service (assessment, engineering and approved repairer staff all working in one service).
+You would be working from our service centre based in Portsmouth and conduct assessments in clinic, people’s homes, day centres or schools within the area.
 You will provide a high quality, service user focused assessment and prescription of manual and powered wheelchairs to maximise function and independence by modifying standard equipment and prescribing appropriate pressure relief.

 You will manage your own caseload of clients who have permanent wheelchair mobility needs and postural management requirements, and will require knowledge of a range of medical conditions and physical disabilities.
 You will work within professional standards and clinical guidelines, promote best practice and undertake all aspects of clinical duties as an autonomous practitioner.
 Building and maintaining key relationships with referring services, facilitating appropriate referrals and prescriptions to the service is key to this role.